Call us now:

 Foreign Insurance Company Branch:

-For a foreign insurance company seeking to establish a branch in Thailand, the following conditions apply:
+If a foreign insurance company seeking to establish a branch of insurance broker in Thailand, it has to meet the following conditions:

 - Life Insurance License: The foreign insurance company must have held a life insurance license in its country of origin for at least 3 years.